zeus-health/ctw-component-library/.changeset/pink-hairs-call.md

 "@zus-health/ctw-component-library": patch
 ---

-Capitalizing fields in details/history drawers
+Capitalize label and fields in detail and history drawers.